-Mel was born in Cleveland, Ohio, on September 13, 1928, and grew up on Eddy Road before moving to Glenville.
-He graduated from Glenville High School in 1946 as World War II was ending.
-He remembered listening to announcements about D-Day and the end of the war over the loudspeakers at school.
-Swept up in a wave of patriotism, Mel and 25 of his high school classmates enlisted in the US Army together.
-Mel served as a medic in the Occupational Force in Japan where he rose to the rank of sergeant.
-He was due to serve on islands in the Pacific where fighting was still happening but a typhoon rerouted his troop ship to Tokyo, where he served instead at the 49th General Hospital Annex caring for wounded US soldiers.
-Mel had long had a fascination with Japan and used to take the streetcars down to the main Cleveland Public Library to read books on Japan.
-He also grew up taking art classes at the Cleveland Museum of Art with his older sister, Nada.
-While in Japan, his love of the country, its art, and culture merged into what would become his life’s work and passion.
+Mel was born in Cleveland on September 13, 1928.
+He grew up on Eddy Road before moving to Glenville.
+As a youth, he rode the street car to the Cleveland Public Library to read books about Japan and took art classes at the Cleveland Museum of Art with his sister, Nada.
+He remembered listening to announcements about D-Day and the end of World War II over the loudspeakers at Glenville High School.
+The day he graduated in 1946, he enlisted in the U.S. Army with 25 of his classmates.
+He served as a medic in the Occupational Force in Japan and rose to the rank of sergeant.
+He was due to serve on islands in the Pacific where fighting continued after the war, but a typhoon rerouted his troopship to Tokyo where he instead served in the 49th General Hospital Annex, caring for wounded U.S. soldiers.
+His love of Japan, its art, and culture, merged into what would become his life’s work and passion.

 Mel went to college on the G.I.
 Bill and received his Bachelor’s degree in Education from Ohio University (OU).
-He taught in schools in Springfield, Ohio, before returning to OU to get his Master’s in Arts Education.
-While at back at OU, he taught art and art education for five years.
-Mel was awarded a Danforth Scholarship to continue his studies at the University of Michigan where he received his Ph.D. in Japanese Art.
-His doctoral research took him back to Tokyo where he and Marilyn lived for three years.
-While in Tokyo, they adopted their daughter, Mia.
-Mel joined the faculty at Vanderbilt University in 1968 to teach Asian Art History in the Fine Arts Department where he spent his entire career.
+He taught in schools in Springfield, Ohio, before returning to OU to get his Master’s in Art Education.
+Back at OU, he taught art and art education for five years.
+Mel was awarded a Danforth Scholarship to pursue a Ph.D. in Japanese Art at the University of Michigan.
+He returned to Tokyo for his doctoral research.
+He and Marilyn lived in Tokyo for three years and while there adopted their daughter, Mia.
+Mel joined the faculty at Vanderbilt University in 1968 to teach Asian art history in the Fine Arts (now History of Art) Department where he spent his entire career.
 After settling in Nashville, they adopted their son, Mark.

-In lieu of flowers, memorial contributions may be made to the Cleveland Museum of Art, 11150 East Blvd., Cleveland, OH 44106, Hospice of the Western Reserve, PO Box 72101, Cleveland, OH 44192 or Fairmount Presbyterian Church (Music Fund), 2757 Fairmount Blvd., Cleveland Hts., OH 44118 where services will be held at a later date.
+In lieu of flowers, memorial contributions may be made to the Cleveland Museum of Art, 11150 East Blvd., Cleveland, OH 44106, Hospice of the Western Reserve, PO Box 72101, Cleveland, OH 44192, or Fairmount Presbyterian Church (Music Fund), 2757 Fairmount Blvd., Cleveland Hts., OH 44118, where joint services for Mel and Marilyn will be held at a later date.

 To send flowers to the family or plant a tree in memory of Milan Mihal, please visit our floral store.